-Jephtah (pseudonym) is son of the second Imam at the Greatest Mosque in Yaounde, Cameroon.
+Jephtah (pseudonym) is son of the second the person who leads prayers in a mosque.
+More at the Greatest a Muslim place of worship More in Yaounde, Cameroon.
 Raised to be a devout Muslim, he became a teacher of the Quran at a young age and was in charge of propagating Islam in neighboring towns.
 Constantly on a mission he preached and established Quran schools; founding more than six schools and converting many people to Islam.

-One day in 2011, something very peculiar happened to him while he was praying at the Great Mosque.
+One day in 2011, something very peculiar happened to him while he was praying at the Great a Muslim place of worship More.
 He heard himself utter the words, “Lord Jesus.”
 He tried not to make too much of it until it happened a second time.
 Seriously disturbed, he told his father of the manifestation and the result was a series of incantation ceremonies to deliver him from what they believed was demon possession.

 The phenomenon continued.
 Finally, Jephtah came up with the idea to consult with Christians, explaining that they may know how to help him since Jesus Christ is their Lord.
 His father was very upset with the suggestion, especially when Jephtah quoted Quran scripture where Allah instructs the reader to consult Christians.